lsulibraries/ldl-documentation/source/howitworks.rst

 How it works
 ============

-This is a static site, rendered with Spinx, and served through S3.
+This is a static site, rendered with Sphinx, and served through S3.

 Roughly, here's how we set things up: